Social Cues: Release and promotion

+On May 4, 2019 Cage the Elephant performed the albums title track on Adult Swims FishCenter Live.
+During the Summer of 2019, the band went on "Night running tour" alongside Beck in support of the album.

 The album it self peaked at number 21 on the Billboard 200, number 2 on the Top Rock Albums and number 3 on the Top Alternative Albums.
 On top of this it made the charts in 11 different countries.

 Reception

 Social Cues received generally positive reviews upon its release.
 At Metacritic, which assigns a normalized rating of reviews from mainstream publications, it received a 75 out of 100 - indicating "generally favorable reviews".
 Social Cues has an average rating of 6.7 on AnyDecentMusic?.
 David Fricke writing for Rolling Stone gave the album a 4/5 stating “One of most promising rock bands, Cage the Elephant's singer Matt Shultz's life fell apart — and they made their best album yet.”
 Matt writing for Under The Radar gave the album a positive review calling it a “power-packed collection of raucous rhythms, bouncy beats, and rough riffs delivered with an emotional intensity akin to Cherry Glazerr, Wolf Alice, and The Kills.”
 “Social Cues has plenty of spectacular music to make it a 2019 Top 10 contender.”
 Stephen Thomas writing for AllMusic wrote “CTE wind up dampening the squalls of White Stripes, Strokes, and Pixies that defined their first decade of records, but that change also emphasizes how the group are at heart pop-pastiche artists, favoring style and sound over a finely honed song.
+Consequence of Sound added "Thematically, Social Cues centers on Shultz’s recent divorce from his wife, and much of the record carries a somber weight.
+Though exploring dark motifs is nothing novel for a band like Cage the Elephant, divorce is a new topic for Shultz.
+It’s from this perspective that this album feels most distinct from its predecessor."

 Social Cues won Best Rock Album at the 62nd Annual Grammy Awards on January 26, 2020.